traveltime-dev/traveltime-python-sdk/README.md

 * travel_time: int - Maximum journey time (in seconds).
 Maximum value is 10800.
 Default value is 3600.
 * one_to_many: boolean - returns the reachable area for journeys arriving at the chosen arrival location if false, returns the reachable area for journeys departing from the chosen departure location if true.
+* [level_of_detail](#level-of-detail): LevelOfDetail - When enabled, allows the user to specify how detailed the isochrones should be.
 * [snapping](#snapping): Snapping - Adjusts the process of looking up the nearest roads from the departure / arrival points.

 ### JSON response